-Every company needs a business continuity and disaster recover plan.
-DPM is a robust backup solution used in many enterprises it can give you piece of mind knowing that your data is backed up, safe and easily restorable.
+Every company needs a business continuity and disaster recovery plan.
+DPM is a robust backup solution for on-premises backups.
+It can give you peace of mind knowing that your data is backed up, safe and easily restorable.
 It allows for backing up of:

 - Physical Machines